Refugee crisis: Georgia

 More than 250,000 people, are Georgians but some others too, were the victims of forcible displacement and ethnic-cleansing from Abkhazia during the War in Abkhazia between 1992 and 1993, and afterwards in 1993 and 1998.

 As a result of 1991–1992 South Ossetia War, about 100,000 ethnic Ossetians fled South Ossetia and Georgia proper, most across the border into Russian North Ossetia.
 A further 23,000 ethnic Georgians fled South Ossetia and settled in other parts of Georgia.

 The United Nations estimated 100,000 Georgians have been uprooted as a result of the 2008 South Ossetia war; some 30,000 residents of South Ossetia fled into the neighboring Russian province of North Ossetia.

 Ukraine

-According to the United Nations (UNHCR's European director Vincent Cochetel), 814,000 Ukrainians have fled to Russia since the beginning of 2014, including those who did not register as asylum seekers, and 260,000 left to other parts of Ukraine.
+According to the United Nations (UNHCR's European director Vincent Cochetel), by 2nd Sept 2014, 814,000 Ukrainians had fled to Russia in 8 months, including those who did not register as asylum seekers, and 260,000 left to other parts of Ukraine.

 However, also quoting UNHCR, Deutsche Welle says 197,000 Ukrainians fled to Russia by 20 August 2014 and not less than 190,000 have fled to other parts of Ukraine, 14,000 to Belarus and 14,000 to Poland.
 In Russia many were resettled in specially built refugee villages in Siberia.
 Russia also registered 2 million new citizens of Ukraine in October 2015, who had arrived since 1 January 2014.

 According to a United Nations early March 2016 report 1.6 million people were registered internally displaced by the Ukrainian government.
 800,000 to 1 million of them lived within Ukrainian government controlled Ukraine.

+An ongoing refugee crisis began in Europe in late February 2022 after Russia's invasion of Ukraine.
+Over 8.2 million refugees fleeing Ukraine have been recorded across Europe, while an estimated 8 million others had been displaced within the country by late May 2022.